Senate grinds toward passage of $1.9 trillion Biden relief plan

 Democrats are within reach of passing the sweeping legislation that would send out a new round of $1,400 stimulus checks, $350 billion to cities and states, $130 billion to schools, billions for a national vaccine program and more.
-Democrats are plowing through dozens of amendments in a chaotic process known as a “vote-a-rama” that could continue for hours into Saturday.
+Democrats are moving through dozens of amendments in a chaotic process known as a “vote-a-rama” that could continue for hours on Saturday.

 The Senate approved on a 50 to 49 vote an amendment from Sen. Rob Portman (R-Ohio) to reduce the unemployment benefits in the bill from September to July 18.
-But under the agreement reached between Manchin and senior Senate Democrats, the Senate will later Saturday morning approve an overriding amendment to extend jobless benefits through Sept.
+But under the agreement reached between Manchin and senior Senate Democrats, the Senate later approved an overriding amendment to extend jobless benefits through Sept.
 6 at $300 per week, lower than the $400 per week pushed by the White House and House Democrats.

-The agreement between Manchin and Senate Democrats would also provide tax relief on up to $10,200 in unemployment benefits for households making under $150,000.
+The agreement between Manchin and Senate Democrats would also provide tax relief on up to $10,200 in unemployment benefits for households making under $150,000, a measure also approved by Senate Democrats in a party-line vote.

+The unemployment provisions sparked a back-and-forth on the Senate floor between Portman and Senate Finance Chair Ron Wyden (D-Ore.), with Portman citing the reopening of many sectors in states across the country to argue the benefits were unnecessary.
+Portman asked the Senate to support the plan it had backed only “an hour and a half ago.”

+“Suddenly, if you’re on unemployment insurance you don’t have to pay taxes.
+But if you’re working, you do have to pay taxes.
+How does that work?”
+Portman said.

 “The president supports the compromise agreement, and is grateful to all the senators who worked so hard to reach this outcome,” said White House press secretary Jen Psaki.
 “It extends supplemental unemployment benefit into September, and helps the vast majority of unemployment insurance recipients avoid unanticipated tax bills.
 Most importantly, this agreement allows us to move forward on the urgently needed American Rescue Plan.”